 If you have federal student loans, you may be eligible to consolidate (combine) your loans into a new Direct Consolidation Loan.
-You may want to consolidate your loans if you have multiple loans and want to simplify repayment, or to make your loans eligible for certain loan repayment, relief, or forgiveness options.
+You may want to consolidate your loans to make your loans eligible for certain loan repayment plans or forgiveness programs.
 You may also want to consolidate your loans to get out of default.
-If you have a Parent PLUS loan, consolidating your loan before approximately April 2026 will give you access to an Income-Driven Repayment plan, too.
-However, there are some downsides to consolidation, discussed below.

 Consolidation is similar to refinancing a loan.
 In both cases, you are taking out a new loan that pays off your existing loans.
 But consolidation is less risky because the new loan is still a federal loan with federal student loan benefits.
 Refinancing, in contrast, pays off your existing loans with a new private loan, and that new private loan will not have access to the same benefits.